OneSignal/onesignal-expo-plugin/README.md

 ## Configuration in app.json / app.config.js
 ### Plugin
 Add the plugin to the **front** of the [plugin array](https://docs.expo.dev/versions/latest/config/app/).
-It should be added automatically if you ran `expo install`.
+It should be added automatically if you ran `npx expo install`.
 Just make sure it is the first plugin in the array and to configure any desired plugin props:

 **app.json**
 ```json